 So this is my first Jujol sketch for the visit!

-David is a comic artist who was one of my first Sydney Urban Sketchers friends.
+David is a comic artist who was one of my first Sydney Urban Sketchers friends when he lived in Sydney.
 He is working on a great series documenting the stories in his life by a daily comic strip.
 Check it out here.
 I might appear in his feed in a few weeks time.

 I was really inspired by his story-telling skills and will be following his work with a lot of interest.

-Thanks David for a great time – it was so good to catch up and compare notes on where our art has taken us.
+Thanks David for a great time – it was so good to catch up and compare notes on where our art has taken us over the years.

 Fact: There are just too many sketchable views and buildings in Barcelona!